-AHD: This uses coaxial (aerial etc) cable for transmitting high definition video, and is great for both new installs and upgrades.
-If an analogue system has previously been installed, the existing cabling can usually be reused meaning there's no need to re-cable.
-Full HD resolutions (1080P) are now achievable with this technology making it a great option especially where re-cabling is not welcomed or possible.
+Aanalogue HD: This uses coaxial (aerial / CCTV etc) cable for transmitting high definition video, and is great for both new installs and upgrades.
+If an analogue system has previously been installed, the existing cabling can usually be reused meaning there’s no need to re-cable.
+Resolutions beyond full HD (1080P) are now achievable with this technology making it a great option especially where re-cabling is not welcomed or possible.

 Luckily, the various HD chipset manufacturers have been sensible and allowed their technology to be used in new Hybrid systems, meaning that HD cameras are now available with AHD / TVI / CVI and even old fashioned Analogue Composite Video combined in one product.
 The chosen format is selected via a simple set up menu during the installation phase.